Homological norms on nonpositively curved manifolds: Producing upper bounds on the Gromov norm

 \end{lemma}

-\begin{remark} In \cite{Gromov82}, Gromov used a different normalization, namely $Ric\geq -\frac{1}{n-1}$, but since $\comass(\varphi)$ scales by $(n-1)^p$ when the metric is scaled down by $n-1$, and $\norm{\varphi}_\infty$ stays the same, the resulting inequality has an additional factor of $(n-1)^p$. \end{remark} Thus combining the above two results, we prove Theorem \ref{thm:upper-bound}. \begin{theorem} Let $M$ be a closed manifold of dimension $n$ with $\op{Ric}\geq -(n-1)$, and $\omega$ be the harmonic representative of $\beta\in H^p(M,\R)$, then the Gromov norm of the \Poincare dual of $\beta$ has an upper bound
+\begin{remark} In \cite{Gromov82}, Gromov used a different normalization, namely $Ric\geq -\frac{1}{n-1}$, but since $\comass(\varphi)$ scales by $(n-1)^p$ when the metric is scaled down by $n-1$, and $\norm{\varphi}_\infty$ stays the same, the resulting inequality has an additional factor of $(n-1)^p$.
+In a recent preprint of Campagnolo and the second author \cite{CW22}, the above inequality is further sharpened by an additional factor of $1/p^{p/2}$, hence the upper bound of Theorem \ref{thm:upper-bound} can be improved accordingly by a factor of $1/(n-p)^{(n-p)/2}$. \end{remark} Thus combining the above two results, we prove Theorem \ref{thm:upper-bound}. \begin{theorem} Let $M$ be a closed manifold of dimension $n$ with $\op{Ric}\geq -(n-1)$, and $\omega$ be the harmonic representative of $\beta\in H^p(M,\R)$, then the Gromov norm of the \Poincare dual of $\beta$ has an upper bound

 \end{theorem} \begin{proof} Let $\varphi\in H^{n-p}(M,\R)$ be any class such that $(\varphi,\beta^*)=1$, and $\eta$ be any $(n-p)$-form representing $\varphi$, then we have

 By taking the infimum of comass on all $\eta$ representing $\varphi$, we get